What you can expectBy Mayo Clinic Staff

 - Radical nephrectomy.
 In a radical nephrectomy, the surgeon removes the whole kidney, the fatty tissues surrounding the kidney and a portion of the tube connecting the kidney to the bladder (ureter).
 The surgeon may remove the adrenal gland that sits atop the kidney if a tumor is close to or involves the adrenal gland.

 - Partial nephrectomy.
 In a partial nephrectomy — also called kidney-sparing surgery — the surgeon removes a cancerous tumor or diseased tissue and leaves in as much healthy kidney tissue as possible.

-Robotic partial nephrectomy, laparoscopic partial nephrectomy and traditional open surgery yield similar long-term outcomes.
-However, the much smaller incisions in robotic and laparoscopic surgery usually mean you'll have less postoperative pain and blood loss and a faster return to your normal activities.
+The smaller incisions in robotic and laparoscopic surgery usually mean less pain after surgery and a faster return to normal activities.

 After the procedure

 Recovery time after the procedure and the length of your hospital stay depend on your overall health and the type of nephrectomy performed.
 The urinary catheter remains in place for a short time during your recovery.